A hot air balloon hovers over a meander in the river | Go2Africa

 The Ultimate Kenya Safari Travel Guide

-One thing is for sure: Kenya consistently ranks as one of Africa's greatest safari destinations.
-Every year, thousands of safari goers see the country's astonishing wildlife areas and spectacles like the Great Wildebeest Migration.
+One thing is for sure: Kenya consistently ranks as one of best places to go on safari in Africa.
+Every year, thousands of safari goers see the country’s astonishing wildlife areas and spectacles like the Great Wildebeest Migration.

 Thanks to a mild climate, wide open spaces, and an abundance of wildlife in heavyweight destinations like the Masai Mara and Amboseli, Kenya delivers sensational safari experiences any time of the year.